What Calculators Are Allowed on the SAT?

 Use It For More Time-Consuming Equations

 Even if you’re familiar with solving complex equations in your head, you should still use your calculator for particular questions in this section.
-Not every SAT question will use complex concepts; some require time and patience.
+Not every SAT question will use complex concepts: some of them require time and patience.

 Using your calculator makes things go faster, and having excellent time management can help you achieve a high SAT score.
 For example, if you see a question asking you to plug in numbers in an equation, use your calculator to do just that.